Over the years I’ve put in a lot of hard work and I relied very heavily on my cordless drill. I

 Batteries & battery charger

-The included batteries seem to last well for most jobs.
+The included battery seems to last well for most jobs.
 For average jobs (drilling with small bits, driving screws, and so on) you can expect several hours worth of work.
-For drilling through metal especially using larger bits 1-3 hours is a good rough estimate.
+Drilling through metal especially using larger bits 1-3 hours is a good rough estimate.

-The battery charge works well and is extremely simple to use.
+The battery charger works well and is extremely simple to use.